Trail Classification and Signage

 – Services on or near trail

-– Maps are available
+– Detailed maps available

-– Most class 1 trails have full cell phone service
+– Most have full cell phone service

-– Some class 1 trails are wheel chair accessible
+– Many are wheel chair accessible

 2: Rural